 Outcomes of the IRMP process are fed into the Fire and Rescue Service Plan as part of the annual planning process.

 There are five stages to the IRMP process.
-We are currently at Stage 5, which is the 13 week consultation period.

 Identify existing and potential risks to the community